 In this blog, you will learn why you should avoid premed101 forums, and other forums such as premed reddit and MCAT reddit if you want to get into medical school.
 While you may feel that such forums serve as a great support system during your preparation for medical school, you must be careful using these discussion boards if you want to stand out in your application.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Article Contents

-6 min read
+3 min read

-Here's Why You Should Avoid Visiting Pre-Med Forums
+Here's Why You Should Avoid Visiting Premed Forums

 Of the few real members on Premed101, there are many bad apples.
 There are people trying to misdirect you, trying to shake your confidence and hoping that you just don’t apply.
 This type of bullying and misdirection is well documented and experienced by most premed students.

-Most alarming is that even some of the moderators use unprofessional and hostile language towards others, and get into frequent bickering matches in an attempt to prove their 'expertise' and superiority, which brings their qualifications as mentors and role models of professionalism into question and the forum moderators are anonymous and even the site owner and administrator claims he doesn't know who they are so it is quite possible that the 'expert' moderators might not even be medical students or residents.
+Most alarming is that even some of the moderators use unprofessional and hostile language towards others, and get into frequent bickering matches in an attempt to prove their 'expertise' and superiority, which brings their qualifications as mentors and role models of professionalism into question.
+Forum moderators are anonymous and even the site owner and administrator claims he doesn't know who they are so it is quite possible that the 'expert' moderators might not even be medical students or residents.
 This also shows the clear lack of true dedication that goes into maintaining this site or caring for those they are supposed to serve.

 One piece of false information can spread like wild fire.
 One little hunk of advice becomes the community standard for everyone, even if the member offering the advice has no credentials and maybe hasn’t even been accepted to medical school.
 These membership forums support hive minds like few other internet phenomena and you would be wise to avoid thinking like everyone else when it comes to getting into medical school.

 Your best source of internet advice when it comes to getting into medical school is the official website of the school.
 The websites have so much useful information because they are keen to have complete applications that follow all the rules.
 They also don’t want to get four million emails the week before the deadline clarifying things that are already on the internet.
-That being said, if you have a real specific question about how a certain school will read an element of your application, you should email the admissions team available via the address listed on the website.
-They are usually really awesome people who answer questions like yours all day long.

-[Since we posted this article, the Premed 101 forum agents have continued to include false and defamatory information on their forum about us presumably because truth hurts - here is our response >>]
+[Since we posted this article, the Premed 101 forum agents have continued to include false and defamatory information on their forum about us presumably because the truth hurts - here is our response >>]

 To your success,